-Volková has started publishing poetry after she went to exile in Poetry Abroad (PmD), Munich, where she published her first six collections in Czech.
-A selection from these poems appeared in Votobia, Olomouc in 1995 under the title Roztříštěné světy (Shattered Worlds).
-In English, her selected poems were published by Sheep Meadow Press, New York in 1993 under the title Courage of the Rainbow.
-Later on, two of the early books appeared bilingually in their entirety as well.
-Her poetry is reflective, existential and increasingly developing its spiritual dimension.
+Bronislava Volková is an exile poet, who left Czechoslovakia in 1974 and lived over 40 years in the USA, where she became a Full Professor in the Slavic Department of Indiana University, Bloomington.
+She started publishing poetry ten years later at PmD (Poetry Abroad) in Munich, West Germany and in a number of journals in various languages all over the world.
+A selection from these poems appeared in Votobia, Olomouc, Czech Republic in 1995 under the title Roztříštěné světy (Shattered Worlds).
+In English, her selected poems appeared in Sheep Meadow Press, New York 1993 under the title Courage of the Rainbow.
+Her poetry is reflective, existential and growing its metaphysical dimension.